 - In a large bowl, add 500g of strong flour and 2 tbsps of butter.
 Rub the butter into the flour, squeezing the mixture together, until the butter is completely rubbed in.

-- Add 1½ tsp salt and 7g yeast to flour mixture.
+- Add 1½ tsp salt and 1 ¼ fast action dried yeast to flour mixture.
 Mix well together.

 - In a measuring jug, add 1½ tsp of sugar and 100ml of boiling water.
 Stir until sugar dissolves.
 Then add 200ml of cold milk.

-- Place dough in bowl and cover with damp cloth or clingfilm.
-Allow to rise for 5 hours in a warm place.
+- Place dough in a bowl and cover with damp cloth or clingfilm.
+Allow dough to rise for 5 hours in a warm place.

-- After 5 hours roll out dough and cut in smaller equal parts.
+- After 5 hours roll out the dough and cut into smaller equal parts.
 Wet hands with a small amount of vegetable oil, so dough do not stick to hands.
 Rub hands together.
 Then knead dough into shape and place rolls on a lightly floured baking tray.
-Allow to rise for another 1 hour.
+Allow dough to rise for another 1 hour.

 - Then brush milk on the tops of the bread rolls and bake in oven at temperature 180ºC/350ºF/GAS 4 for 15 to 20 minutes.

-- When bread rolls are cooked, take out of oven.
+- When bread rolls are cooked, take out of the oven.
 (Optional: Paste olive oil on top of the bread rolls for the tops to keep soft).
-Cover bread rolls with a dry cloth, then allow to cool.
+Cover bread rolls with a dry cloth, then allow cooling.
 Can be served hot or cold.
-Remainder of rolls can be frozen in a freezer for future use.
+The remainder of rolls can be frozen in a freezer for future use.